Lean Six Sigma certification

 The requirements for Green Belts are:

-- Candidates must pass the Green Belt exam.
-The questions of this exam are easier and cover less topics than the Black Belt exam described above.
+- Candidates must pass the Green Belt theoretical exam.
+The questions of this exam are less difficult and cover less topics than the Black Belt exam described above.

 - Candidates must submit two Lean Six Sigma projects.
 The requirements listed above for Black Belts apply to Green Belts as well, but the minimum financial benefits per projects are less, that is, €20k per year.